corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 The headline is that Go and Rust are both compiled, statically typed, single-binary-deploy languages with strong concurrency stories.
 The differences are about **what guarantees you get from the compiler** and **how much control you have over runtime behaviour**.

+One framing that helps before we go further: **most of what changes when you move from Go to Rust is that checks get pulled into the type system**.
+Nil-handling, error propagation, data races, resource lifetimes, cancellation, generics, these are all things Go relies on convention, tooling (`go vet`, `errcheck`, `golangci-lint`, `-race`), or runtime detection to keep honest.
+Rust encodes them as types the compiler enforces directly.

+The common pushback is that this means "more cognitive overhead."
+I'd challenge that.
+It's *more* upfront, yes, but it's also *harder to hold wrong*.
+A `Mutex<T>` in Rust doesn't just document that the data needs a lock, it makes the lock the *only* way to reach the data: you call `.lock()`, you get a guard, and the guard is what gives you access to the inner value.
+Drop the guard and the lock releases automatically.
+There is no "I forgot to lock" path because the unlocked path doesn't exist in the type.
+Once you internalize that pattern, and you find it repeated everywhere (`Option`, `Result`, `&mut T`, `Send`/`Sync`, RAII guards), Rust stops feeling heavy and starts feeling like the compiler is doing work you used to do in your head.

 ## Why Go Developers Consider Rust

 Go developers don't usually come to Rust because Go is "too slow."